 In this case, you will need to buy the domain name from a domain registrar (such as GoDaddy, Namecheap, or Hover) and then set the DNS settings to point to your web hosting provider.

-You will also need to change the nameservers at your web hosting account to point to the domain name registrar.
+You will also need to change the nameservers at your account for web hosting to point to the domain name registrar.

-Doing all of this can be a bit confusing and time-consuming, which is why we only recommend this option if you’re comfortable with doing it yourself or if you have someone who can help you.
+Doing all of this can be a bit confusing and time-consuming, which is why we only recommend this option if you’re comfortable doing it yourself or have someone who can help you.